How To Get Attribute Value In Selenium WebDriver?

 - Next, the Test method, viz, getAttrVals() has the code to fetch the attribute values.

 - We first locate the image using the XPath and then print the value of the ‘src’ attribute using the WebElement interface method: image.getAttribute(“src”).
+Apart from XPath, there are other popular Selenium locators that help you locate the WebElement.

 - Then we locate the emailField text box and save the String value in a variable using emailField.getAttribute(“placeholder”).